Getting a Mortgage if You’re Self-Employed

-- Fixed-rate mortgage - Unlike adjustable-rate mortgage, under fixed-rate mortgage, the borrower has to pay a fixed rate till the time loan is either complete or waived off i.e. the monthly principal and interest payment never changes from the date of first mortgage payment to the last and most of the fixed payment mortgages have a time duration of 15 to 30 year term.
-Interest-only mortgages and payment-option adjustable-rate mortgages are less common types of mortgages and are more commonly used by the sophisticated borrowers.
+- Fixed-rate mortgage - Unlike an adjustable-rate mortgage, under the fixed-rate mortgage, the borrower has to pay a fixed rate till the time loan is either complete or waived off i.e. the monthly principal and interest payment never changes from the date of a first mortgage payment to the last and most of the fixed payment mortgages have a time duration of 15 to 30-year term.
+Interest-only mortgages and payment-option adjustable-rate mortgages are less common types of mortgages and are more commonly used by sophisticated borrowers.

-- Buy-to-let mortgage - This is a form of commercial mortgage which is used to purchase residential real estate with the intention of letting it pay to the tenants.
+- Buy-to-let mortgage - This is a form of commercial mortgage which is used to purchase residential real estate to let it pay to the tenants.

 - Right-to-buy mortgage - Normally this kind of mortgage is in connection with the right-to-buy your home legislation for council or housing association tenants.

-If you are a self-employed person and want to go for a mortgage, then before lenders consider giving you a mortgage, you will be asked to submit sufficient proofs in order to prove the affordability of mortgage, not only in the present but also in the future.
-Affordability of the mortgage for a self-employed is mostly assessed by the income and expenditure statement and thus you will be asked to submit proof of your income in order to get a mortgage.
-There are various proofs of income which you can submit in order to show your affordability of the mortgage, such as:In addition to the income proof, as a self-employed you will also be required to submit below mentioned documents in order to get a mortgage:
+If you are a self-employed person and want to go for a mortgage, then before lenders consider giving you a mortgage, you will be asked to submit sufficient proofs to prove the affordability of mortgage, not only in the present but also in the future.
+Affordability of the mortgage for a self-employed is mostly assessed by the income and expenditure statement and thus you will be asked to submit proof of your income to get a mortgage.
+There are various proofs of income which you can submit to show your affordability of the mortgage, such as:In addition to the income proof, as a self-employed you will also be required to submit below-mentioned documents to get a mortgage:

-- ID proof: It goes without saying that you need to submit your ID proof i.e. a valid photographic ID such as driving license having your current postal address on it
+- ID proof: You need to submit your ID proof i.e. a valid photographic ID such as driving license having your current postal address on it

 - Deposit: You need to submit a statement showing funds held and a build-up of funds and in case, if funds are a gift from a family member you need to submit a declaration form from them stating the transfer of funds.

-- Background buy-to-lets: In case you have a buy-to-let property which is your source of income, then you need to submit Tenancy Agreement and three months bank statement.
+- Background buy-to-lets: In case you have a buy-to-let property which is your source of income, then you need to submit the Tenancy Agreement and three months' bank statement.

-- Life insurance or any other protection: Lenders will look for any life insurance which you might need to submit if asked or required by the lender in order to assess your affordability.
+- Life insurance or any other protection: Lenders will look for any life insurance which you might need to submit if asked or required by the lender to assess your affordability.

-If you have been self-employed for at least an year or plus, the chances of getting the mortgage becomes higher because the duration of your self-employment is quite a comforting factor for the lenders because most of them will ask for at least three years accounts in order to prove your income, however, it is not that you will not get one if you have just started with your business because the lending criteria will not only assess the account statement or the duration of your business, but considers lot many other factors as well and the decision or the lending criteria varies from case to case.
+If you have been self-employed for at least a year or plus, the chances of getting the mortgage become higher.
+The duration of your self-employment is quite a comforting factor for the lenders because most of them will ask for at least three years accounts to prove your income, however, it is not that you will not get one if you have just started with your business because the lending criteria will not only assess the account statement or the duration of your business but considers lot many other factors as well and the decision or the lending criteria varies from case to case.
 A lot comes down to your business structure as well i.e. if you are a sole trader or a contractor or a partner or a company director.
-Because you be will assessed as per your business structure such as:
+Because you will be assess as per your business structure such as: